kylegranger/stone-prover/GEVULOT.md

 fibonacci_trace.json
 ```

-We now have all of the input files required for the Stone prover.
+We now have all of the inputs required for the Stone prover.

 ## 2 Processing the inputs